Introduction to VoIP

 The simplest way to access VoIP calling capabilities is to install software on a desktop PC that turns it into a phone.
 Provided that you connect a headset to the computer, calls can be made to any landline number in the world, not just to other VoIP users.

-To make landline calls it will be necessary to pay the provider.
 The provider will also supply a number for the so-called ‘softphone’ so that inbound calls can be made from traditional landlines or mobile devices.
-But crucially, the recipient of calls from a VoIP device will not know that the user is using the internet to make the call, as the caller ID will show the firm’s number.
+But crucially, the recipient of calls from a VoIP device will not know that the user is using the internet to make the call, as the caller ID will show the firm’s official phone number.
 This means that even those who are working remotely can make VoIP calls and still appear to be in the office, which could be an advantage.

 While softphones may be the most basic form of VoIP, they can come with access to more advanced features such as voicemail and call waiting, as well as integrating functionality such as instant messaging.